 In his work the grants are especially helpful, because research using a patient’s own immune system is risky and expensive, he says.
 Government funds are not enough to develop all promising projects and fundraising can make a big difference.

 Fundraising makes a big difference

-“I understand how hard fundraising is because I’ve done it, “ he says, “I appreciate the efforts of Can Too and others who’ve worked so hard to make promising project grants from Cure Cancer Australia become possible.”
+“I understand how hard fundraising is because I’ve done it!” he says, “I appreciate the efforts of Can Too and others who’ve worked so hard to make promising project grants from Cure Cancer become possible.”

-Outside of work, Fernando, who is originally from Brazil, enjoys travel, mountain biking, scuba diving and the combat sport Muay Thai.
+Outside of work, Fernando, who is originally from Brazil, enjoys travel, mountain biking, scuba diving and combat sports such as muay thai.